maslov-group/DR-BERT/README.md

 conda install pandas
 conda install pytorch
 ```
 We also have made available a `minimal.yml` file that you can use to create the conda environment.
+You do not need a GPU!

 ## Downloading the model checkpoints
 You can download the DR-BERT model weights from our Google Drive folder [here](https://drive.google.com/drive/folders/1hMAnXaPrK9HPzcC0RZ5d7zsw3IXN910f?usp=sharing).
 Once you have downloaded the checkpoint, unzip it.